Speed blamed for Spain rail crash

 YOUR E-MAIL ALERTS

-Five people died at the scene of the derailment and a sixth person died in a hospital, said the officials, from the central government's main local office in Palencia and from the regional Castilla-Leon government headquarters in Valladolid.
+Five people died at the scene of the derailment and a sixth person died in a hospital, officials in the central government's main local office in Palencia told CNN.

 The six-car train carrying 466 passengers from Spain's northwest cities of La Coruna and Vigo to Bilbao and the French border city of Hendaye derailed in Villada, just before 4 p.m.
-(1400 GMT), said a spokeswoman for Spain's state-run railway, Renfe.
+(1400 GMT) on Monday, said a spokeswoman for Spain's state-run railway, Renfe.